 What are BigLaw associates doing in all of their time in the office?
 In the early years, most associates support more senior associates and partners and typically do a decent amount of grunt work.
 (Although this is changing as clients increasingly refuse to pay for first and second-year associates and legal process outsourcers take over routine document review tasks.)

-In general, the role of a young associate is to be the eyes and ears of more senior attorneys, digging into the facts of the case and getting everyone the information they need to adequately evaluate which legal arguments should be made.
+In general, the role of a young associate is to be the eyes and ears of more senior attorneys, digging into the facts of the case and getting everyone the information they need to evaluate which legal arguments should be made adequately.
 As young attorneys progress, they’ll gradually be tasked with more complicated tasks, including legal research and drafting memos to the court.

 Working as a BigLaw associate is demanding, and much of the early work can be tedious.
 But, it pays well and looks good on a resume, so law students are still lining up for the jobs!